Why Model Train Layout Plans Need To Be Realistic and

 has a wonderful section on building modular layouts step by step.

-build the train layout against a wall.
-You could then make clever use of backdrops (or mirrors)
+you could build the train layout against a wall.
+You could then make clever use of backdrops (or

-to give the effect of a larger railroad.
-At a later stage you could then pull the train layout
+mirrors) to give the effect of a larger railroad.
+At a later stage you could then pull the train

 |